ig3/srf/README.md

 from that of Anki desktop.
 And I guess the database formats of other versions of Anki are different again.

+Copy all the Anki media to the media subdirectory.
+You will probably have to create it.
+I don't think git will create an empty directory and my media isn't (at least it shouldn't be) committed.

 ## Scheduling

 Scheduling is very simple.